 7) Has a healthy amount of self-esteem to be able to lead change and believe in themselves.

-8) Enjoys empowering themselves through learning, whether it be through books, personal finance blogs, magazines, seminars, continuing education and so forth.
+8) Enjoys empowering themselves through learning, whether it be through books like Buy This, Not That, personal finance blogs, magazines, seminars, continuing education and so forth.

 9) Has little-to-no student loan debt due to scholarships, part-time work, or help from their parents.
 Our parents have saved and invested through the largest bull market in history.
 It’s understandable that parents want to help their children out.